 Farm Assist is a means tested payment and subject to eligibility criteria for people engaged in farming and/or forestry by Department of Social Protection whose income is below a certain level.
-Irish Rural Link welcome the increase in the payment by €5 in Budget 2018 as well as changes to income disregards in the means testing process, which came into effect from March 2017.
+Irish Rural Link welcome the increase in the payment by €5 in Budget 2019 as well as changes to income disregards in the means testing process, which came into effect from March 2017 and that a person can receive the higher Qualified Child rate for children over 12 years (and under 18 years) introduced in Budget 2019.
 However, IRL are still concerned that it is still based on a farmer's previous year's income, which is very disadvantageous and doesn't protect against current or future prices and can negatively impact on a person's eligibility for the scheme.

 The number of people in receipt of Farm Assist continues to decrease since 2011 despite a decrease in farm incomes.
-The figure below shows the number of people in receipt of Farm Assist Payment from 2005 - March 2017.
+The figure below shows the number of people in receipt of Farm Assist Payment from 2005 - December 20189.